-This service area also includes the Division of the State Internal Auditor who provides an effective and efficient method for state employees to report fraud, waste, and abuse through the administration of the State Employee Fraud, Waste, and Abuse Hotline.
+Division of the State Internal Auditor The Division of the State Internal Auditor provides an effective and efficient method for state employees to report fraud, waste, and abuse through the administration of the State Employee Fraud, Waste, and Abuse Hotline.
 DOA also assists in the establishment, development, and maintenance of agency Internal Audit Programs through training and technical assistance.